On the Hausdorff dimension of microsets: Obtainable Hausdorff dimensions in a gallery

 In this section we prove Theorem \ref{Thmain2}.
 Let $\Delta \subseteq [0,d]$ be an arbitrary $\mathcal{F}_\sigma$ set which contains its infimum and supremum which we denote by $\inf \Delta$ and $\sup \Delta$, respectively.
 Further assume that $\Delta\subseteq [0,d]$ is infinite, otherwise the proof is much simpler and we leave the details to the reader.

 We use self-similar sets with particular dimensions as building blocks for $F$.
 We assume a working knowledge of self-similar sets and refer the unfamiliar reader to \cite[Chapter 9]{Fa}.
 In what follows, we assume that the convex hull of each self-similar set we consider is $[0,1]^d$.
 Let $Q_\infty \subseteq [0,1]^d$ be a self-similar set generated by equicontractive homotheties satisfying the open set condition which has Hausdorff dimension $\sup \Delta$.
+Equicontractivity means that all the maps have the same contraction ratio.

 \begin{lma} For each $n \in \mathbb{N}$, there is a collection $\{ K(s,n) : s \in [0,\sup \Delta] \}$ of self-similar sets in $[0,1]^d$ satisfying the open set condition such that $\hd K(s,n)=s$ and

 and, for a fixed $n$,